 The Association serves as the trade association for Catholic radio.
 It seeks to unite all involved in Catholic radio, including stations, program providers, and Church Hierarchy.
 As a trade association, the CRA works to advance the cause of Catholic radio by providing member services, facilitating the sharing of knowledge and resources, and speaking with one voice for its members.
-The Association’s membership includes virtually all Catholic radio apostolates in the country, program providers, and several (arch)dioceses.
 Over the past 15 years the Association has helped Catholic radio grow at an average rate of over one new station per month.
-A current Low Power FM expansion effort could result in over 100 new stations and 10 million new souls reached with the Gospel of Jesus Christ!

 Need for the Association

-Catholic radio is crawling out of infancy.
 Over 300 stations across the United States now broadcast full or part time Catholic programming.
-This is an increase from only a handful a few years ago.
-As the Bishops of North America utilize Catholic radio more readily, the apostolate should experience continued phenomenal growth in the next several years.
+This is an increase from only a handful a couple of decades ago.
+As the Bishops of North America utilize Catholic radio more readily, these apostolates should experience continued growth in the next several years.

 The growth of Catholic radio received a big boost in 1996 when Mother Angelica made EWTN’s program feed available for free to any station which wanted to air it.
 WDEO (Ann Arbor), KIHM (Reno), WQOP (Jacksonville) and WRYT (St Louis) were the first to take Mother up on her offer.
 They were also the first to be inundated with requests for information and assistance from others interested in establishing a Catholic station.